 economy and thus trends develop.

-You and I know that, even if they are correct, prices rise and
+You and I know that prices rise and

 fall in a longer term trend.
 Of course we traders want to

 take advantage of that.